 Homeowners face unique legal issues involving insurance, homeowner associations, warranties, mortgages and more.
 The following tips are designed to help you plan for potential problems in the future and handle unexpected events when they occur.
-If you have questions, contact your LegalShield provider law firm and speak with an attorney.
+If you have questions, contact your LegalShield provider law firm and speak with an experienced real estate attorney.

 - Insurance – Having an adequate homeowner’s insurance policy is extremely important.
 Buying a policy because it is the most affordable may be a recipe for disaster.
 Make sure your policy covers natural disasters common to where you live.
 You should review your policy yearly to make sure your losses will be covered in the event of a disaster.